October 23rd

 Commentary:

 As this verse says, it is written in the fabric of nature itself: women are born intelligent.
 This intelligence is not of the mind alone, but of the soul, the body, and the heart.
 A woman is graced with the singular gift of bringing new life into this world, holding that fragile life within her body, protecting it, and nurturing it through the most formative years.
-To do this, she requires a sharp intuition, a deep knowing that surpasses logic.
-Even in the animal kingdom, it is often the female who protects, nurtures, and tends to the young.
-She is instinctively attuned to the needs of her offspring, often with greater sensitivity and care than her male counterpart.
+She requires a sharp intuition to do this and a deep knowing that surpasses logic.

 Intuition, then, is the most natural of feminine qualities.
 With inimitable certainty, a woman knows what is best for herself and her family.
-Even the simplest, most uneducated woman possesses the innate wisdom to care for her loved ones, to manage her household, to make decisions that protect and provide.
+Even the simplest, most uneducated woman possesses the innate wisdom to care for her loved ones, manage her household, and make decisions that protect and provide.
 This wisdom does not stem from formal learning but from the deep well of her intuition.
 She uses her intelligence to find reasons to support her intuition.
 It is her superpower and it flows effortlessly.

 pada vigrahaH: